leeanncafferata/clio3-syllabus/source/resources.md

     available for download free of charge.
 -   [Association of Religion Data Archives][].
 -   [Historical Demographics of US Religion][]
+-   [Project Gutenburg][] has plain-text versions of many public domain books.
+-   [Project GITenberg][] has many of the same book available via Git.

 ## Learning How to Program